zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fibers.rst

 The kernel may automatically spawn zero or more system fibers during system initialization.
-The specific set of fibers spawned depends on the kernel capabilities that have been configured by the application and by the platform configuration used to build the application image.
+The specific set of fibers spawned depends on the kernel capabilities that have been configured by the application and by the board configuration used to build the application image.

 Fiber Lifecycle
 ===============